Probate

 Definitely.
 Many HOAs file liens for unmet fees or fines, so be mindful if your property is in an HOA community.

-Officially record lien releases with the county.
-Keep organized copies of all lien releases, payoff letters, and relevant estate documents for your records.
+• Keep Organized: Save your copies of lien releases, payoff letters, and relevant estate documents.

 Multiple liens-can I merge them into a single payment?